 Nikki has a track record of achieving superior results in the non-profit justice sector.

 As Chief Inclusion Officer, Nikki’s role is to integrate and formalize McCarthy Tétrault’s national policies, programs, and initiatives related to diversity, inclusion, pro bono and community impact.
 She has been an advocate for social change for 25 years, and is a recognized leader in diversity and inclusion initiatives and pro bono programming.
 Her reputation for excellence includes 2013, 2015 and 2017 nominations as a top legal “Changemaker” by Canadian Lawyer.

 Nikki’s role, combining equity and social responsibility into one portfolio, is a first of its kind for the Canadian legal industry.
 Knitting together these values, Nikki focuses on ensuring that the firm’s diversity and social impact goals are aligned and met.
 In executing these initiatives, Nikki effectively engages with our people, connects with clients and the community, and expertly drives overall innovation and growth at the firm.

 Prior to joining McCarthy Tétrault, Nikki was the National Director of Pro Bono Students Canada.
 Under her leadership, PBSC earned numerous awards and accolades and became a Canadian leader in experiential learning in legal education, and the delivery of pro bono services to low-income individuals and non-profit organizations.
 Nikki’s expertise in designing programs that serve marginalized Canadians includes experience working on issues affecting women, people living in poverty, at-risk youth, Indigenous peoples, and members of the LGBTQ community.

-Nikki is a member of the Advisory Board of the Lexpert Zenith Awards and a former member of the Law Society of Ontario’s Equity Advisory Group, which provides advice to Benchers on equity and diversity issues affecting diverse communities in the legal profession.
+Nikki is a former member of the Advisory Board of the Lexpert Zenith Awards and the Law Society of Ontario’s Equity Advisory Group, which provides advice to Benchers on equity and diversity issues affecting diverse communities in the legal profession.